-Matzah can be really good.
-When Passover starts, many of us love to make vegan matzo brei, matzo toffee, and matzo ball soup!
+Matzah can be great.
+When Passover starts, many of us love to make vegan matzo brie, matzo toffee, and matzo ball soup!
 However, over the week, it can get a little boring.
 Don’t worry – we’re here to help!
 These vegan recipes are hametz-free and delicious!
 There are a few recipes for every meal of the day!
 Some ingredients will need to be kosher-certified, so make sure to look out for that.

 Say goodbye to having matzah with every meal and hello to delicious, flavorful vegan Passover recipes!

 We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest plant-based recipe resource to help you get healthy!

 1. Silky Strawberry Avocado Smoothie

 Delicious Silky Strawberry Avocado Smoothie by Nele Liivlaid with a creamy texture that is extremely easy to make requiring just 3 ingredients.
 No added sugars or other additives!
 This smoothie rocks because it takes only about 5 minutes of your time and you end up with simply divine flavor combinations!

 These Butternut Squash Hash Browns by Jackie Newgent are a colorful and scrumptious twist on hash browns.
 Butternut squash or any vibrant winter squash takes the place of potatoes and is cooked with crisp, colorful bell peppers and fresh scallions.
 This pairs perfectly with tofu scramble and toast for a hearty breakfast.